MANAGING DIABETES

 People with type 2 diabetes may be able to manage their diabetes for a while with meal planning and physical activity.
 But because type 2 diabetes changes over time, at some point your doctor may say that you need to take oral and/or injectable medicines to manage your blood glucose.
 Only your diabetes care team will be able to tell for sure how well your medicine is working, so don’t stop taking it without speaking to them.

-Talk with your doctor if you are not reaching your blood glucose goals.
+Talk with your health care professional if you are not reaching your blood glucose goals.